sumberg/kex_japan_2018/report/report.md

 During the research, a research method was applied to facilitate the process of analyzing and evaluating our implementation.
 A literature study was conducted in order to find an appropriate research method and strategy.
 The research methodology was chosen with the research question in mind; how to analyze and evaluate a system performance.
 The two main categories of research methodology are _quantitative_ and _qualitative_ research, which are separated by their founding philosophical assumptions.
 The qualitative research methodology assumes that observations, and importantly the conclusions drawn from them, are by their nature connected and dependent on prior knowledge and skill of the researcher and that the same observations might lead to different conclusions depending on the researcher.
 Qualitative research is mainly inductive in its nature, and the researcher will use their observations to infer _possible_ hypotheses based on observations.
 Quantitative research, on the other hand, stems from positivism; the philosophical stand point that all things are governed by principles or laws (e.g. natural) and as such it is possible for researchers to observe these laws to draw conclusions in their research [@IntroToResearch, p.
 23].
 Contrary to qualitative research, a quantitative approach is generally deductive, and is often aimed to confirm or deny a hypotheses that has been stated beforehand.[@Hakansson_Portal; @IntroToResearch]

 One example of quantitative research is _experimental research_, which is a strategy where the researchers try to control all variables that can affect the outcome of an observation.
 By methodically manipulating the state of one variable at a time, while keeping other variables stable, it is possible to understand how different variables affect the phenomenon that is to be researched [@Hakansson_Portal; @IntroToResearch, p.
 26].
+The variables that are manipulated and observed are known within the experimental research methodology as _independent_ and _significant_ variables. [@IntroToResearch] defines them as following:

+>1. _"If two situations are equal in every respect except for a variable that is added to or deleted from one of the situations, any difference appearing between the two situations can be attributed to that variable.
+This statement is called **the law of the single independent variable**."_

+>2. _"If two situations are not equal, but it can be demonstrated that none of the variables  except the independent variable is  significant in producing the phenomenon under investigation, or if significant variables other than the independent variable are  made equal, then any difference occurring between the two situations after introducing a new variable (independent variable) to one of the systems can be attributed to the new variable.
+This statement is called **the law of the single significant variable**."_

 As its main method of data collection, experimental research relies on experiments that are performed in this fashion.
 The gathered data can then be analyzed and used as a basis for conclusion to confirm or deny the stated hypotheses.
 In computer systems this method can be used to isolate the behaviour of the system for a certain input or event, and can be a useful method to analyze system performance [@Hakansson_Portal].

 We chose to work according to the experimental research strategy, seeing as it is a suitable approach to analyze computer systems.
 To analyze the performance of our implementation we have chosen to observe how _per-instruction-overhead_ and _completion time of a program_ varies with respect to different sets of instructions and the program length.
-Because of limitations in our implementation in its current state, further described in subsequent chapters, we hypothesize worse performance than if the chip could read instructions directly from a ROM, as intended.
+We hypothesize worse performance than if the chip could read instructions directly from a ROM.
 However, if the implementation is capable of executing the entire instruction set as expected, we believe that there are many areas of the implementation that can be optimized for better performance with relative ease.

 ### Experimental techniques in computer system performance research